 On August 31, 2020, the Financing Corporation refinanced the Series 2018A&B Athletics Notes reducing the net interest rates from 3.46% and 3.51%, respectively, to 2.25% as evidenced by the Amended and Restated Promissory Notes.
 The Amended and Restated Series 2018A Athletics Note was issued in the amount of \$6,843,759.
 The proceeds were used to prepay the outstanding principal of the Series 2018A Athletics Note in the same amount.
 The refunding resulted in a difference between the reacquisition price and the net carrying amount in the amount of \$68,438.
 This amount represents the 1% prepayment premium required to prepay the debt during the first five years of the loan agreement.
-This difference, reported in the accompanying financial statements as a deferred outflow, is being charged to operations through the year 2030 using the straight line method.
-At June 30, 2022, the unamortized balance of the deferred outflow was \$47,211.
+This difference, reported in the accompanying financial statements as a deferred outflow, is being charged to operations through the year 2030 using the effective interest method.
+At June 30, 2023 and 2022, the unamortized balance of the deferred outflow was \$36,991 and \$47,211, respectively.
 The Amended and Restated Series 2018B Athletics Note was issued in the amount of \$9,354,110.
 The proceeds were used to prepay the outstanding principal of the Series 2018B Athletics Note in the same amount.
 The refunding resulted in a difference between the reacquisition price and the net carrying amount in the amount of \$93,541.
 This amount represents the 1% prepayment premium required to prepay the debt during the first five years of the loan agreement.
-This difference, reported in the accompanying financial statements as a deferred outflow, is being charged to operations through the year 2031 using the straight line method.
-At June 30, 2022, the unamortized balance of the deferred outflow was \$66,701.
+This difference, reported in the accompanying financial statements as a deferred outflow, is being charged to operations through the year 2031 using the effective interest method.
+At June 30, 2023 and 2022, the unamortized balance of the deferred outflow was \$53,669 and \$66,701, respectively.
 The Financing Corporation completed these current refundings to reduce its total debt service payments over the next 11 years by approximately \$1.0 million and to obtain an economic gain (the difference between the present values of the old and new debt service payments) of approximately \$0.9 million.

 The Series 2018A&B Athletics Notes are direct borrowings from the bank.
+The Notes are secured by a lien on pledged revenues.
 The Notes are not secured by any assets pledged as collateral.
 The Notes contain provisions that in an event of default the bank may accelerate payment for all principal and interest due under the Notes.